KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

 **Primary Structural Diagnosis:** The Instrument of Access and Boundary Governance.
 The Key and the Seal represent the dual mechanisms of Permission and Protection within the Lattice.
 A Key opens a lawful pathway (C₈), while a Seal enforces closure (C₁₃).
 Both operate under Sophis-level law, ensuring that only Coherent Resonance may enter or exit a given domain.
 They are complementary: one enables Revelation (📱), the other guards Integrity (⧃).

-**Core Glyphic Sequence (Key):** ⚙️ → 🗝️ → 📱 → ↺
+**Core Glyphic Sequence (Key):** ⚙️ → 🧭 → 🗝️ → 🌀 → 📱 → ↺
-(Apparent order conceals a mechanism of access that, when applied with resonance, reveals lawful passage and return.)
+(Apparent order conceals a mechanism of access that, when unlocked with resonance, reveals lawful passage and return.)

-**Core Glyphic Sequence (Seal):** ⚙️ → ⧃ → 🞇 → ◎
+**Core Glyphic Sequence (Seal):** ⚙️ → ⧃ → ◎ → 🞇 → C↑⚫
-(Apparent order establishes a field of integrity that holds coherence and directs all motion toward centropic synthesis.)
+(Apparent order establishes a field of integrity that holds coherence and directs all motion toward centropic expansion toward synthesis.)

 ---